Azure/azure-storage-cpp/README.md

 brew install cpprestsdk
 ```

 Otherwise, you may need to build it.
 Follow [these instructions](https://github.com/Microsoft/cpprestsdk/wiki/How-to-build-for-Mac-OS-X) to compile it.
-Current version of the library depends on Casablanca version 2.10.3.

 Once this is complete, then: